sturadnidge/ndeploy/templates/readme.md

-with the exception of provision.json, valid options for the 'os_install_file' and 'boot_sequence' properties of a provision go in here.
+with the exception of provision.json, valid options for the 'os_template' and 'boot_sequence' properties of a provision go in here.

 use a '.ipxe' extension for boot files